seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 Did coldly furnish forth the marriage tables.
 Would I had met my dearest foe in heaven
 Or ever I had seen that day, Horatio!
-My father!—methinks I see my father.
+My father!--methinks I see my father.

 **HORATIO**
 Where, my lord? /